"Dolly Dearest" (1991)

 Dolly Dearest has a great opening shot but it's all downhill from there.
 An archaeologist working on a dig somewhere in Mexico is suddenly flattened by the massive stone door of the crypt he's been trying to pry open.
 A hilariously-animated red "evil spirit" flies out of the tomb and rockets to the surface, where it takes up residence in a nearby building.
 Fade out...

-...and fade back in on the All-American Wade family - Dad Elliot (Sam Bottoms), Mom Marilyn (Denise Crosby) and annoying kids Jessica (Candace Hudson) and Jimmy (Chris Demetral). - who are flying down to Mexico to begin a new life.
+...and fade back in on the All-American Wade family, composed of Dad Elliot (Sam Bottoms), Mom Marilyn (Denise Crosby), and annoying kids Jessica (Candace Hudson) and Jimmy (Chris Demetral).
+They are flying down to Mexico to begin a new life.
 Dad is in the toy business, and the Wades are planning to take over the operations of a long-dormant doll factory.
 Of course, Elliot will soon regret his decision to out-source his American business to Mexico (haha!).
 The "Dolly Dearest" factory is in serious disrepair with boxes of creepy doll parts peeking from every corner, but Jessica falls in love with a mint-condition doll that she finds on a shelf, so Dad lets her take it back to their new home.
-It doesn't take a brain surgeon to realize that this will soon backfire spectacularly...especially after the family takes note of the archaeological dig that is going on practically outside of the factory's front door (cue foreboding music).
+It doesn't take a brain surgeon to realize that this will soon backfire spectacularly, especially after the family takes note of the archaeological dig that is going on practically outside of the factory's front door (cue foreboding music).

 Summing It Up